mkashifchandio/get-stock-level/README.md

 - Transactions may exist for SKUs which are not present in `stock.json`.
 It should be assumed that the starting quantity for these is 0.
 - Functionality can be split into many files to help keep the project clear and organised

+**How to run**

+- Clone this repository using following command"git clone https://github.com/mkashifchandio/get-stock-level.git"
+- Go to cloned "get-stock-level" folder and run command "npm install" to install depedencies
+- Use any of the commands mentioned below

 **Scripts**

 **Run Tests Cases**